 We have financed our operations, and we expect to continue to finance our operations, acquisitions and develop strategic relationships, by issuing equity or convertible debt securities, which could significantly reduce the percentage ownership of our existing stockholders.
 Furthermore, any newly issued securities could have rights, preferences and privileges senior to those of our existing stock.
 Moreover, any issuances by us of equity securities may be at or below the prevailing market price of our stock and in any event may have a dilutive impact on your ownership interest, which could cause the market price of stock to decline.
-We may also raise additional funds through the incurrence of debt or the issuance or sale of other securities or instrum ents senior to our common shares.
-The holders of any debt securities or instruments we may issue would have rights superior to the rights of our common stockholders.
+We may also raise additional funds through the incurrence of debt or the issuance or sale of other securities or instruments senior to our common stockholders.